hbc/Intro-to-Unix/lessons/05_data_organization.md

 2. Have **unique sample names** and try to avoid names that look like dates (Dec14), times (AM1245) and other things that Excel might auto-convert.
 3. **Remove spaces and punctuation.** When working on the command line, spaces in file names make everything exponentially more difficult.
 Replace all your spaces with under_scores and avoid the use of any special characters.

-2. README and comment liberally
-3. Tools and versions numebr

-Your future self will thank you.

 ***